-All that being said, you may be interested in the following statistics and data points to evaluate your chance of winning.
-There are several valuable resources on the web to research your Administrative Law Judge’s approval rate.
+All that being said, you may be interested in the following statistics and data points to evaluate your chance of winning disability benefits.
+There are several valuable resources on the web to research the statistical chance of approval based on last year’s claims and your Administrative Law Judge’s approval rate.
 Below are some of these resources:

 Social Security’s Own Administrative Law Judge Disposition Data

-- ODAR Assignment (the ALJ’s Office of Disability Adjudication and Review office, or home office);
+- Hearing Office Assignment (the ALJ’s hearing office, or home office);

 - Dispositions (the number of decisions the ALJ has issued);